 In December 2008 I got signed to a major label and dropped in January 2009, due to the world wide economic crisis .

-Besides Performing Solo I am a member of the rock band Devas, the cover band Almost Famous, and the quartet Brothers.
+Besides Performing solo I am the founder and singer/keyboardist of the progressive rock band Devas.
 To Perform is my absolute biggest passion.
 I love the conversation with the audience when expressing myself on stage; and the size of the venue does not matter: Whether it is the Boston Music Awards, the Genghis Cohen in LA, or a small café in Paris, to converse musically with my audience is always and all ways a bliss.

 Writing is my passion number two.
 I explore many musical styles, but my favorites are the genres of Pop, Rock, Jazz, and Film.
 An early and long influence in my writing are the Beatles, Freddy Mercury, and James Taylor.
 It is the story behind every song that fascinates me.
 I deeply believe that the first cave man who picked up a stick and banged it against a hollow trunk had but one message to convey, one story to tell: “I am having fun!”
 It’s called “playing” music and the word play implies having fun.
 The stories have become more elaborate since, like life too, but it’s that story that makes the difference in any song.
 And it’s that story that makes me want to write and sing a song.